-Bank of America offers three types of CDs, all of which feature a minimum opening deposit of $1,000.
-Here’s a look at the current Bank of America CD rates:
+The bank offers three types of CDs with varying term lengths, all of which feature a minimum deposit requirement of $1,000.
+Here’s a look at the types of CDs Bank of America offers:

 - Fixed Term CD: A Fixed Term CD account has a variety of terms ranging from 28 days to 10 years and offers annual percentage yields ranging from to .

 - Featured CD: Featured CDs offer terms ranging from seven months to 37 months.
-See the chart below for the rates this account offers.
+See the chart above for the rates this account offers.

-- Flexible CD: A Flexible CD account has a 12-month term and automatically renews into a nine-month Flexible CD upon maturity, unless you choose to redeem it.
-It offers a APY.
+- Flexible CD: A Flexible CD account has a 12-month term and automatically renews into a nine-month Flexible CD upon reaching its maturity date, unless you choose to redeem it.
 In the event that you make an early withdrawal, Bank of America will waive the early withdrawal penalty as long as you do so after the first six days of the CD term or after the first six days that follow any partial withdrawal.

-Who Are Bank of America CDs Best For?
+Are Bank of America CDs Right for You?

-Here are the pros and cons of Bank of America CDs.
+Here are some pros and cons to consider to help you decide whether a Bank of America CD fits your needs: